 - the forum pages at https://forum.odroid.com/viewforum.php?f=167

 - the main Odroid distributor in the US is Ameridroid: https://ameridroid.com/products/odroid-h2

 PCIe with H2

 The Mellanox NICs are PCIe cards.
 The H2 has no PCIe slot.
 So what are we going to do?
 The H2 board has on the back an NVMe slot PCIe 2 with 4 lanes (PCIe 2 x4).
-You can use an NVMe PCIe x4 SSD for very fast disk I/O… or you can use an NVMe to PCIe x4 adapter to get the PCIe slot we need.
+We can use an NVMe PCIe x4 SSD for very fast disk I/O… or we can use an NVMe to PCIe x4 adapter to get the PCIe slot we need.
 A good adapter is the ADT Link model or a similar alternative, as shown in Figures 1 and 2.

 In both cases, you can customize the adapter: its length, the orientation of the PCIe slot (forward, top, bottom).
 Choose the option the most convenient to your project.
 On one end you have an M.2 M key connector, on the other end an open ended PCIe x4 slot.